Leonardo-Boss/suckless-site/suckless.org/conference/index.md

 (14:00-14:25)  ii-like chatting improvements, Jan Klemkow

-	Since slcon2 I have made several improvements in my ii-like chatting infrastructure.
-In this talk I will show the hole picture of my different activities in this area.
-I will show new features in my UCSPI tool chain, a new modular front end 'lchat' and me idea of an runit integration.
+	Since slcon2 I have made several improvements in my ii-like chat infrastructure.
+In this talk I will give an overview of my various activities in this area.
+I will present new features in my UCSPI tool chain, a new modular front end 'lchat' and the idea of runit integration.

 (14:30-15:15) text engine, Francesc Hervada-Sala